-The Top Family-Friendly Things to do in South Africa
+The 10 Best Family-Friendly Things To Do In South Africa

 We should also mention that South Africa has the biggest, bluest skies and the sunsets are something else which we find are best enjoyed with a delicious bottle of wine we picked up from one of the many stunning wine farms!

 The kids always have a blast in South Africa because there is so much for them to do and most of it is outdoors, which we love.

 Here are the most family-friendly things to do in South Africa.

 1. Climb Table Mountain

 Table mountain is one of the world’s most iconic landmarks and Cape Town’s number one attraction.
 You can hike up but this might be quite a challenge for smaller kids.

 With kids aged 3 and 18 months, we opted for the cable car but we did see families with slightly older children hiking.

 The views from the gondola as you ascend or descend are magnificent.
 The gondola rotates to give you a good 360 view.
 There is usually one window open so try to stand close to that one for the best photos.